EOSIO/eos/docs/10_utilities/fill-queue/index.md

 filtered-actions = eosio.token:transfer
 ```

-### Filter a random set of actions
+### Filter random actions from different contracts

-To filter a random set of actions, set the ``filtered-actions`` configuration property for every `contract:action` pair.
+To filter random actions, belonging to different contracts, add a `filtered-actions` property in the configuration file for every `contract:action` pair.

 For example to filter